 DED issues the final payment on the grant on a reimbursement basis.
-A final report is submitted to demonstrate compliance and to request the remainder of the grant.
-Recipient must submit source documentation evidencing eligible expenditures for costs charged to the grant (e.g., invoices, cancelled checks, etc.).
-Because the final payment is on a reimbursement basis, the Recipient must show costs and expenditures in advance of receiving the final payment.
-The Recipient completes a final report and submits source documentation and any supplemental materials.
+Recipients shall submit a final report and final payment request to demonstrate compliance and request the remainder of the grant.
+With the final payment request, the Recipient must submit source documentation evidencing eligible expenditures for costs charged to the grant (e.g., invoices, cancelled checks, etc.).
+Because the final payment is on a reimbursement basis, the Recipient must show costs and expenditures prior to receiving the final payment.
+Additionally, the Recipient completes a final report and submits supplemental materials based on the type of grant received:

-12 Original Contract term is for 24 months; projects not completed within such a period must request and receive approval for a contract amendment to extend the contract end date.
-Six month reporting is due through the revised contract term and until DED issues a letter of closeout.
+17 Original Contract term is for 24 months; projects not completed within such a period must request and receive approval for a contract amendment to extend the contract end date.
+Six-month reporting is due through the revised contract term and until DED issues a letter of closeout.